cbest47/Oslo.policy/review-findings.rst

 Overall Risk Rating: low

-Recommendation: implement
+Recommendation: implement, improve

 Investigation result: This is a good thing because it increases the visibility into what policies are currently in effect.
-Allows granular role based access control to be done efficiently.
+Allows somewhat granular role based access control to be done, but could certainly be improved upon.